tobigrill/Scrum-battleship/README.md

-# Scrum-battleship - GUI, Drag & Drop Ship Placement etc.
+# Scrum-battleship - GUI for Ship Placement